 I've whipped up quiet movements like the Continuous Creation Challenge to help you consume less and create more.
-However, I'm most revved up about SimpleREV – a global movement I founded that's all about simplicity your way, at your speed, and with your people.
+However, I'm most stoked about the Puttytribe – a global community of multipotentialites that offers serious inspiration + support.

-In-between all this grooviness, I do occasional freelance project management and I'm part of the Operations team at the multipotentialite hub, Puttylike.
+In-between all this grooviness, I do occasional freelance project management and other seemingly random things.

 What You Can Do Next

 Um … you kinda know a lot about me now.

 If you want to learn more about my family life with Melinda and my two boys, Grant and Clark, or how my grandma busted me for lighting tissues on fire in my parents' bath tub when I was nine (safety first when you're a pyro), I suggest that you:

 Thanks for scrolling to the bottom!